 Tokyo Stay Osaka Hommachi makes for a comfortable stay, with city views, that won’t break the bank.
 Buffet and Asian breakfast options are available each morning.
 The hotel is located a short distance from attractions such as Namba Shrine, Asahi Seimei Hall, Shinsaibashi Shopping Arcade and Hongan-ji Temple Tsumura Betsuin.

-Hotel Cargo Shinsaibashi is an excellent premium capsule hotel in Osaka.
+Hotel Cargo Shinsaibashi is an excellent premium capsule hotel in Osaka, Japan.
 If you want a comfortable stay that doesn’t break the bank, stay there.
 It’s only around a 20 minute walk to the Dotonbori district, the most interesting area of Osaka for tourists.